Your Blueprint for Wellness: How the MTHFR gene Test Can Transform Your health

 The two primary mutations commonly tested for are C677T and A1298C:

-• C677T Mutation: This mutation can reduce enzyme activity by up to 70% in those with two copies (homozygous), significantly raising homocysteine levels (Frosst et al., 1995).
+• C677T Mutation: Can reduce enzyme activity by up to 70% in those with two copies (homozygous), significantly raising homocysteine levels (Frosst et al., 1995).
 Elevated homocysteine is a risk factor for cardiovascular disease, pregnancy complications, and other health concerns (Clarke et al., 1991; PMID: 1857730).

 • A1298C Mutation: Generally has a milder impact but may still affect methylation when combined with C677T.